“But I say to you who hear, love your enemies, do good to those who hate you, bless those who curse you, pray for those who are abusive to you.”

 Likewise, our love should demonstrate sorrow for those who do not know Christ.
 We should pray for their salvation.

 As Jesus was dying on the cross, He expressed pity for the spiritually blind who facilitated His execution (Luke 23:34).
 This kind of remarkable love is accessible through the Holy Spirit today.
 It enables us to generate authentic concern for the lost.
 Love generated by God does not bow to evil, but it points to the hope of Jesus.
 It does not mock, and it does not give way to fear.
 Godly love is the opposite of sinful human response and actions (1 John 4:15-19).

 If we consume enough social malice and political propaganda, any of us can be pulled into the darkness of hate.
 Exposure to constant hostility can have negative impacts on the most sincere Spirit-filled saints.
-If you find yourself bothered by the daily infusion of hate media, take radical action.
+If you find yourself bothered by the daily infusion of hate media, then take radical action.
 Delete it, and get it out of your life.
-Reach for the love of Christ instead, and find love for would-be persecutors.
+Reach for the love of Christ instead and find love for would-be persecutors.

 Hatred stirs up strife,